NorthernWidget/ALog/README.md

     *   Memory for storing programs and variables
     *   Metal "pins" to connect to and interact with other devices (see immediately below)
     *   An oscillator, such as the ALog BottleLogger's 8 MHz crystal, sets the speed of the microcontroller's computation.
 This means that the ALog BottleLogger is an 8 MHz computer.
 *   A **pin** is one of the "legs" on the microcontroller chip.
-Electrical power or signlas flow through these.
+Electrical power or signals flow through these.
 Many of these are connected to the **screw terminals** on the ALog board.
 *   `C` and `C++` are **programming languages**.
     *   Programs written in these languages must be **compiled**.
 This means that they are turned into bytes (1s and 0s) by another piece of software before being made executable and (in our case) uploaded to a small board.
 *   **Arduino** is a software and hardware standard for microcontroller projects.